jbakse/compform_site/content/noise/index.md

 | random()   | You want random variation.                                      |
 | noise(x)   | You want controlled variation.                                  |

-Both `random()` and `noise()` would provide a source of variation, but `noise()` provides much more control.
+Both `random()` and `noise()` provide a source of variation, but `noise()` provides much more control.
 With `random()` the sizes of the boxes won't be related at all.
 With `noise()` we can control how quickly the size changes horizontally, vertically, and over time.
 If we sample a small area of the noise function the variation will be subtle and gradual.
 If our samples are far apart the variation will be be drastic, unpredictable and look a lot like `random()`.

 #### Random()